Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Trick-or-Treating

-For those with children, dressing up in costumes tends to be one of the more popular aspects of the season.
+For those with children, dressing up in costumes is one of the season’s more popular aspects.
 However, do you know the history of Trick-or-treating (other than the Soul Cakes listed above)?

 During ancient Celtic festivities, locals dressed up in animal-skin costumes to ward off evil spirits.
 Food was placed outside to satisfy troublesome spirits.